 Also Read: How to do Financial Analysis of a Company

-Management’s focus on these parameters becomes clear when the investor reads through the management and discussion analysis (MDA) section of the annual report for the year FY2016:
+Management’s focus on these parameters becomes clear when the investor reads through the management and discussion analysis (MDA) section of the annual report for the year FY2016, page 12:

-The management has been candid about sharing the details of performance of different segments in the management & discussion analysis of FY2016 annual report.
-For example, the performance of the wind power division:
+The management has been candid about sharing the details of the performance of different segments in the management & discussion analysis of FY2016 annual report.
+For example, the performance of the wind power division on page 12:

 The management has indicated that the reduction in the performance of the wind energy division of the company has been due to low wind season and due to issues related to power offtake/evacuation by the Tamil Nadu state grid.

 The management is right in explaining the reasons to the shareholders, as upon analysis of other companies, which have wind power plants in Tamil Nadu, like Ambika Cotton Mills Ltd, have also faced the similar challenges.
-The below excerpt from the FY2016 annual report of Ambika Cotton Mills Ltd also highlights the similar reasons for reduced performance of wind power and resultant reduction in profitability:
+The below excerpt from the FY2016 annual report of Ambika Cotton Mills Ltd, page 24, also highlights the similar reasons for reduced performance of wind power and the resultant reduction in profitability:

 Operating Efficiency Analysis of Ultramarine Pigments: